 TIP: Visit on a gray day if you can.
 When the sun shines, (almost) every apartment is bright.
 And, come back to check out the area at different times of the day to see whether you're comfortable there day and night.

-2) What do I need to know about in terms of property documents due diligence?
+2) What do I need to know in terms of property documents due diligence?

 Protocols of owners' association (Eigentümerversammlungs-Protokolle) meetings may list past and future renovations and maintenance issues leading to an overall or even specific impression of the building which may not be discovered during a viewing.
 They can hint at problems within a building or infighting between various owners, even reveal legal battles; often tedious, dry and langweilig, but it can be like visiting other occupants of the building.
 It's worth reading between the lines!